Understanding your racing suit.

 Other things to remember:

-Keep your suit clean and do not wear while repairing your car.
+Keep your suit clean.
 Grease, fuel, oils, fluids, and their fumes will soak into the fabric creating a conduit for fire, support the flames and lead to a combustible situation.
 We recommend using Molecule products to maintain, protect and prolong the life of your suit.
 Molecule was created by a racer/chemical engineer specifically for technical, fire-resistant fabrics.
 It is not expensive and much safer than taking your suit to a dry cleaner.

 Air layers and air pockets increase the suits fire resistance.
 The suits quilting is used to create air pockets.
 Tight suits are counter productive.
-Wearing fire-resistant underwear adds to the TPP.
-Certified underwear’s minimum TPP 6 adds (at minimum) an extra 3 seconds (now 5 seconds for FIA) to your suits TPP.
-Plus creates another the air layer.
+Wearing fire-resistant underwear adds to the TPP or HTI.
+Certified underwear’s minimum TPP 6 adds (at minimum) an extra 3 seconds (now 5 seconds for FIA) - plus creates another air layer.

-All suits pass the minimum TPP standard - the better brands surpass them.
+All suits pass the minimum SI and/or FIA standards - the better brands surpass them.
 You are not just paying for that cool logo.

-Patches similar should have a fire-retardant backing and be attached used Nomex thread.
+Patches should have a fire-retardant backing, and be attached following manufacturers instructions.
+Nomex thread is best yet recently not mandated.

-Embroidery, unless created with an aramid thread should only be attached to the outer layer of the suit.
+Embroidery, unless created with an aramid thread should only be attached to the outer layer of the suit, and not sewn through all the layers.

 Always follow the manufacturers instructions for the proper maintenance of your suit.
 In addition we recommend you do not hang the suit in the sun.
 UV rays are harmful to all aramid fabrics, including damaging the color.
-When not in use, or off season, hang the suit - do not fold it.
+We also recommend hanging the suit inside-out to air the suit.
+Spraying the lining with Molecule Refresh helps refresh the suit and deal with perspiration.
+When not in use, or off season, hang the suit - do not keep it folded.